-Wisconsin Administrative Code Chapter SPS 366 for Existing Buildings, which incorporates the 2009 edition of the International Building Code[®], the International Energy Conservation Code[®], the International Mechanical Code[®], the International Fuel Gas Code[®] and the International Existing Building Code[®].b.
-Standing-Seam metal roof systems, that are designed to transmit the roof loads directly to the buildings structure system and that do not rely on existing roofs and roof coverings for support, and comply with all provisions of Wisconsin Administrative Code Chapter SPS 366 for Existing Buildings, which incorporates the 2009 edition of the International Building Code[®], the International Energy Conservation Code[®], the International Mechanical Code[®], the International Fuel Gas Code[®] and the International Existing Building Code[®].
-The International Fuel Gas Code[®] and the International Existing Building Code[®], the International Fuel Gas Code[®] and the International Existing Building Code[®].
+a.
+Roof repairs to existing roofs and roof coverings shall comply with the provisions of the Wisconsin Administrative Code Chapter SPS 366 for Existing Buildings, which incorporates the 2009 edition of the International Building Code[®], the International Energy Conservation Code[®], the International Mechanical Code[®], the International Fuel Gas Code[®] and the International Existing Building Code[®]. b.
+Standing-Seam metal roof systems, that are designed to transmit the roof loads directly to the buildings structure system and that do not rely on existing roofs and roof coverings for support, and comply with all provisions of Wisconsin Administrative Code Chapter SPS 366 for Existing Buildings, which incorporates the 2009 edition of the International Building Code®, the International Energy Conservation Code®, the International Mechanical Code®, the International Fuel Gas Code® and the International Existing Building Code®., are permitted.